The Fujifilm Finepix S200EXR ~ strange sensor alchemy from 2009

 Unused, catching dust and webs – Olympus E-1

 The onboard tonal response of the Olympus is contrasty.
-Again, great for evenly lit scenes that could use a contrast bump, but not so great for extreme tonal ranges where pushing them further just causes distracting visual elements.
-The more I use this camera, the better I get at evaluating scenes in front of me before even picking the camera up.
+Again, great for evenly lit scenes that could use a contrast bump, but not so great for extreme tonal ranges where pushing them further causes distracting visual elements.
+The more I use this camera, the better I get at evaluating scenes before picking the camera up.
 And if I can frame a scene and limit the extreme tonal ranges, I’ll do that.
 I also commonly dial in some negative Exposure Compensation to protect highlights but only when I want to preserve better gradation of tone over areas where distracting highlights could be a problem.
 Evenly lit scenes don’t need it unless that’s the look I’m going for.

 Beneath the old machine – Olympus E-1